Different Types of Stone Finishes & Their Maintenance?

 1. Polishing Powders and Compounds

-The process could get an augmentation with the addition of oxalate or oxalic acid with the purpose of creating a reaction that is similar to crystallization.
-The powder is sprinkled on the stone floor surface and combined with water.
-This results in a paste or slurry like compound.
-This is then buffed into the stone with the help of a 175 rpm weight floor machine.
-The machine is fitted with white pad or hogs hair.
+The process can be augmented with oxalate or oxalic acid to create a reaction similar to crystallization.
+The powder, combined with water, creates a paste buffed into the stone with a 175 rpm weight floor machine.

 2. Polishing with Diamond Abrasives